What Does Meth Look Like?

 Responding to Meth Overdose

-Once detox has been completed, the user should be urged to enter a drug rehab and treatment facility, where they can acquire tools to help overcome their addiction and return to a productive and meaningful lifestyle.
+Once detox is completed, the user should be urged to enter a drug rehab and treatment facility, where they can acquire tools to help overcome their addiction and return to a productive and meaningful lifestyle.
 Great care should be taken when choosing a meth treatment provider, as the industry is rife with corruption.
-Ensure the provider has the patient’s well-being foremost in their mind; the meth user’s life is at stake.

 Back to top